Stellar Disruption of Axion Miniclusters in the Milky Way: Monte Carlo Simulations

 The orbital motion of an individual AMC is influenced by dynamical friction exerted by the MW~\cite[p.
 644]{BinneyTremain:2008}.
-The orbit of an AMC with virial velocity $v(r)$ at the galactocentric radius $r$ decays with a timescale \be t_{\rm frc}^{-1} = \,\frac{GM}{v^3(r)}\,\xi(r)\,, \ee where $\xi(r) \sim \mathcal{O}\(10\)$ is a dimensionless function and $\rho(r)$ is the background density of the MW at the orbital radius $r$.
+The orbit of an AMC with virial velocity $v(r)$ at the galactocentric radius $r$ decays with a timescale

+where $\xi(r) \sim \mathcal{O}\(10\)$ is a dimensionless function and $\rho(r)$ is the background density of the MW at the orbital radius $r$.
 Setting $\rho(r)$ to the Galactic NFW distribution, with the corresponding expression for the virial velocity, Eq.~\eqref{eq:dynfrict} gives $t_{\rm frc} \gtrsim t_{\rm MW}$ for $M \lesssim 10^{-5}\,M_\odot$ and $r \gtrsim 0.1\,$pc.
 Conversely, the orbits of the heaviest AMCs would be destabilized at very small Galactocentric radii.
 However, as we will see, tidal disruption by objects in the stellar bulge would disrupt these AMCs well before $t_{\rm MW}$.
 We can therefore ignore the effect of orbital decay.

 Throughout this work, we only include tidal interactions with stars.
 In particular, we account for $\sim 10^{11}$ stars and fix their mass to be $1\,M_\odot$.
 Since the stellar mass function is relatively steep,\footnote{The Salpeter initial mass function, which is used almost universally, is given by $\mathrm{d}N/\mathrm{d}M \propto M^{-2.35}$~\cite{1955ApJ...121..161S}.} the vast majority of stars are around $1\,M_\odot$.
 We therefore expect that considering different stellar masses will produce only a small correction to our results.
 In addition, we have not considered tidal interactions with a separate population of NSs or white dwarfs which, despite having a mass of the same order as that of a typical star, are \textit{at least} an order of magnitude less numerous~\cite{2007coaw.book.....C}.
 Again we expect the corrections to our simulation results to be small when accounting for these additional astrophysical objects.